elasticpath/elasticpath-dev/docs/commerce-cloud/rule-promotions/rule-promotions-api/item-rule-promotions/create-item-percent-discount-with-item-sku-or-item-productid.md

 ```http
 https://useast.api.elasticpath.com/v2/rule-promotions
 ```
-You can rule create rule promotions with nested conditions, where the use of `or` with `item_sku` and `item_product_id` conditions allows for flexible and effective rule management.
+You can create rule promotions with nested conditions, where the use of `or` with `item_sku` and `item_product_id` conditions allows for flexible and effective rule management.

 For more information on how to handle item SKU and product ID together, see [Handling both Item SKU and Product ID together in Rule Promotion](/docs/commerce-cloud/rule-promotions/overview#handling-both-item-sku-and-product-id-together-in-rule-promotion).